 To be honest, I didn’t really expect to find the film online — but I was proved wrong within seconds: it is in fact on YouTube — yes, all 145 minutes of it! — and I’m linking to it here so you can join me in investigating just what music Shostakovich wrote or otherwise provided for it.
 It is, as you will imagine, loaded with Hitlerites and, indeed, contains a depiction of the man himself, if man is what he was.

 Alas, there are two rather unfortunate things I need to reveal before we go further.
-First, watching this film means seeing Iosif Vissarionovich Stalin depicted with such a degree of hagiographic servility that it’s liable to make you puke: if you can’t face the thought of seeing a callous, boorish, mass-murdering gangster depicted as a peace-loving demigod doubling as a cool-headed military genius, then you should should look away now.
+First, watching this film means seeing Iosif Vissarionovich Stalin depicted with such a degree of hagiographic servility that it’s liable to make you puke: if you can’t face the thought of seeing him depicted as a peace-loving demigod and cool-headed military genius of the kind we normally only see in films about US presidents, then you should should look away now.
 (Though, in fact, you shouldn’t.
-The propaganda of the late Stalin era was, of course, vastly less sophisticated than the kind we in the West are soaked in today — but seeing how those mechanisms of thought-control worked in practise can only sharpen awareness of the way our own society’s state-corporate media do their job of making Elite-serving ideas the thoughts everyone finds themselves thinking, and other ideas and possibilities essentially un-think-able.
+The propaganda of the late Stalin era was, of course, vastly less sophisticated than the kind we in the West are soaked in today — but seeing how those mechanisms of thought-control worked in practise can only sharpen awareness of the way our own society’s state-corporate media do their job of making elite-serving ideas the thoughts that everyone finds themselves thinking, and other ideas and possibilities essentially un-think-able.
 If you want examples, I can provide them.)

 Secondly, you’ll discover — as soon as you click on one of the panels below — that, just like the copy of Bronenosets Potemkin to which I linked the other day, this print of Padeniye Berlina comes from the Mosfilm archive — and, since they’ve acted to disable the ’embed’ function that I need to use if I’m to make the film viewable through this blog, you have to click your way through to YouTube to see each of the two parts at the webpages where Mosfilm has hosted them.